-NCORR's primary focus is housing recovery for both homeowners and renters across the Hurricane Florence impacted area. \$352.7 million is allocated directly to homeowners seeking to rehabilitate or reconstruct damaged homes or replace damaged modular home units.
-A combination of programs, including an Affordable Housing Development Fund, a Small Rental Recovery Program, and a Public Housing Development Fund address renter needs with a total of over \$142 million allocated.
-These funds will build new, affordable rental housing through a variety of approaches, will fund the repair of existing rental stock, will rehabilitate or relocate vulnerable public housing units, and will also provide down payment assistance to stormimpacted low- and moderate-income (LMI) renters to help them purchase a home.
+NCORR's primary focus is housing recovery for both homeowners and renters across the Hurricane Florence impacted area. \$374.4 million is allocated directly to homeowners seeking to rehabilitate or reconstruct damaged homes or replace damaged modular home units.
+A combination of programs, including an Affordable Housing Development Fund, a Homeownership Assistance Program, a Housing Counseling Fund, and a Public Housing Development Fund address renter needs with a total of over \$130 million allocated.
+These funds will build new, affordable rental housing through a variety of approaches, will rehabilitate or relocate vulnerable public housing units, and will also provide down payment assistance to storm-impacted low- and moderate-income (LMI) renters to help them purchase a home.

-Other programs include Homeownership Assistance (\$3 million), a Housing Counseling Fund (\$1.5 million), and a \$5.4 million Construction Trades Training Program, developed to train LMI individuals in valuable construction trades, as well as a \$5.4 million Code Enforcement Support Program which will help local jurisdictions handle the increased strain put on code enforcement offices while significant construction begins statewide to address the disaster recovery.
+Other programs include a \$5.4 million Code Enforcement Support Program which will help local jurisdictions handle the increased strain put on code enforcement offices while significant construction occurs statewide to address the disaster recovery.